ComposerShield/qiti/README.md

 By integrating seamlessly with your test framework of choice, Qiti lets you measure execution times, track custom metrics, and gather performance insights without ever leaving your test suite.

-Qiti’s most powerful feature is its integration with Clang’s Thread Sanitizer: each test is run in isolation under TSan, automatically detecting data races and other thread-safety issues.
+Qiti’s most powerful feature is its integration with Clang’s Thread Sanitizer: tests can be run in isolation under TSan, automatically detecting data races and other thread-safety issues.
 You can even enforce custom thread-safety behavior right from your test code, catching concurrency bugs early in CI.

 ## Requirements: